JerichoJyant/usbkey/README.md

 ## Disclamier
 This script is not completely finished and may not work well for you.
 See the LICENSE file for the full disclamier.

 Once again, be careful as you may lose data.
 Also, if you place senstive or valuable data on the drive, you will lose access to it if you forget your passphrase.
-Make a backup of everything you can not afford to lose and place it in a secure location other than your usbkey.
+Make a backup of everything you can not afford to lose and place it in a secure location other than your USBKey.

 I recommend reading the script before you use it so you have an idea of what the script does under the hood.